Additional load

 Spacing distances

-Spacing distances avoid the loads of various individuals overlapping.
-As the depth increases, an additional load is spread over an ever larger area, so that the additional load per unit area is reduced.
-The area of influence is the largest in the case of a low-lying weak layer or a hard slab but as a rule is still less than one square metre.
-As a result, the areas of influence of individual backcountry ski tourists ascending one after another do not usually overlap, and so having spaces between them only slightly reduces the load on the slope.
+Spacing distances are intended to avoid the loads of various individuals overlapping.
+As the depth increases, an additional load exerted by a person is spread over an ever larger area.
+This means that the additional load per unit area decreases the deeper the weak layer and the harder the snow slab, the more.
+This means that the additional load per unit area decreases the deeper the weak layer and the harder the snow slab, the more.
+For the typical depth of weak layers in skier avalanches, the area on which the additional load is large enough to initiate a fracture is usually less than one square metre.
+The area of influence is therefore generally limited to the immediate vicinity of the winter sport participant.
+As a result, the areas of influence of individual backcountry ski tourists ascending one after another do not usually overlap, and so having spaces between them only slightly reduces the probability of an avalanche release.
 However, as these spaces are mainly about helping to reduce the risk of multiple individuals getting buried in the snow, they are nevertheless a sensible precaution to take.

 Other influences on the danger level

-The danger level does not depend solely on the load required to trigger an avalanche but also on the frequency of avalanche prone locations and the avalanche size.
-Where, for example, only a few avalanche prone locations or only small avalanches are to be expected, sometimes the danger level may still be 2 ('moderate') if only a small additional load is needed to trigger an avalanche (also see 'Small,easily triggered snowdrift accumulations' in the section 'Danger levels').
+The danger level does not depend solely on the load required to trigger an avalanche but above all on the frequency of locations where an avalanche release is possible and the avalanche size.
+Where, for example, only a few areas with very weak snowpack stability are present or only small avalanches are to be expected, sometimes the danger level may still be 2 ('moderate') if only a small additional load is needed to trigger an avalanche (also see 'Small,easily triggered snowdrift accumulations' in the section 'Danger levels').